42LeHavre/42LeHavreRoboZZle/README.md

 npm run dev
 ```

-here is how this builds the map.json file :
+Here is how to build the map.json file :
 ```
 level_1.json
 {